tkj02/Cognitive_Games/README.md

-# Simple-Wordle
+# Cognitive Games
-A simple wordle program in Python
+Contains a basic wordle program (Python) and a number guessing game (Python)